 |Dean or Director||35%||The Dean's Office provides a breakdown of how the monies are to be allocated among the Departments/PIs|

-Distribution of F&A to Centers/Institutes varies and is negotiated with the Vice President for Research.
+Distribution of F&A to Centers/Institutes is typically 40% and may vary at the descretion of the Vice President for Research.
 Additionally, if a center is based under an academic department, a portion of that percentage may be returned to the college and department.

 Co-Principal Investigators.
 In the case of a sponsored project that has one or more co-principal investigators, the amount of recovered indirect costs allocable to the Dean(s) will be based on an equal distribution among the number of investigators unless negotiated with the Vice President for Research prior to the grant proposal submission.